Kids who refuse to eat can drive their parents nuts. Learn how to get a child to eat when they refuse.

 5. Let it Go & Let it Flow

 So if your child is refusing to eat what you’re serving, don’t despair.
 Take a step back and assess the situation.

 Is your child in the picky eating phase where it’s typical for this behavior?

 If so, ride it out.
 And don’t make feeding mistakes that may prolong picky eating or make it worse.

 Is your child losing weight and dropping foods from his diet without adding them back?

 If so, seek out an evaluation by a nutrition professional or a feeding therapist.
 Figure out how to help your child resume his normal growth, and whether eating is a real issue that needs professional intervention.

-I’ve got a resource on extreme picky eating here:
+I’ve got an article and resource on extreme picky eating here: